Rothfive/Tortoise_cloud/Training.md

 After preparing your dataset and configuration file, you are ready to train.
 Simply select a generated configuration file, click train, then keep an eye on either the console window to the right for output, or console output in your terminal/command prompt.

 If you check `Verbose Console Output`, *all* output from the training process gets forwarded to the console window on the right until training starts.
-This output is buffered, up to the `Console Buffer Size` specified (for example, the last eight lines if 8).
+This is useful if you access to your terminal output is an inconvenience.

 If you bump up the `Keep X Previous States` above 0, it will keep the last X number of saved models and training states, and clean up the rest on training start, and every save.